-We have known Hannes and Coffee Circle for some time now and are always impressed by the work Coffee Circle
+We have known Hannes and Coffee Circle for some time now and are always impressed by the work that Coffee Circle

 Author: Hannes Fendrich